Management and Key Personnel

 Mr. Jensen received his Bachelors of Arts in Business Administration with a Minor in Mathematics at Eastern Washington University in Cheney, Washington.
 He serves as a board member of the NABFO, the Northwest Association of Bioscience Financial Officers group, a local chapter of APFO, the National Association of Bioscience Financial Officers.
 Mr. Jensen is also a member of the CFO Roundtable group, a local discussion group of small to mid-size public and private Chief Financial Officers.
 He formerly served the local community as chair of the Planning Policy Commission for the City of Issaquah and as a member of the King County Metro Transit Advisory Committee.

 Vice President of Laboratory Services

 Dr. Maribeth Raines joined the Company in 2012 and serves as its Vice President of Laboratory Services.
 In her current position, Dr. Raines manages the laboratory operations including all technology transfers at Pacific Biomarkers.
 In her current role, Dr. Raines is responsible for providing scientific leadership and technical support to the Company’s laboratory operations and R&D programs.
 Dr. Raines is biochemist with a broad-based background in a variety of areas but especially in oncology, inflammation, and virology as well as in biomarker discovery, development and commercialization.
-Prior to joining Pacific Biomarkers, Dr. Raines served as Director of Scientific Affairs for Quest Diagnostics Clinical Trials where she helped establish biomarker, anatomic pathology, and flow cytometry testing for clinical trials and drug development.
+Prior to joining Pacific Biomarkers, Dr. Raines served as Director of Scientific Affairs for Quest Diagnostics Clinical Trials, where she helped establish biomarker, anatomic pathology, and flow cytometry testing for drug development.
 She was also responsible for building strategic alliances in emerging markets, standardizing processes, and harmonizing test results among multiple laboratories for global biomarker deployment.
-Dr. Raines also has in vitro diagnostic (GMP) experience having served as Director of Research and Development for Nichols Institute Diagnostics.
-Prior to joining Quest, she served as Director of Research and Development at Biosource/Invitrogen where she was responsible for new product development and manufacturing of reagents and assays for use in drug discovery, functional proteomics, and biomedical research.
-Dr. Raines was also an Assistant Professor at the UCLA School of Medicine in the Department of Radiation Oncology where she ran an NIH/NCI funded independent research laboratory involved in cytokine and growth factor receptor signal transduction.
-She has served as participating faculty for UCLA’s NIH funded Tumor Cell Biology Program and Breast Cancer Training Programs.
+Prior to that position, she served as Director of R&D at both Nichols Institute Diagnostics and BioSource International (now known as Life Technologies).
+In addition, she has served on the faculty at UCLA School of Medicine in the Radiation Oncology Division.
+Dr. Raines earned a B.S. degree in Biology from St. Francis University, and a Ph.D. in Biochemistry from Michigan State University.

 Vice President of Project Services